 Say whatever you want.
 Have you met a baby?
 Babies have no idea what you are saying.
 They don’t understand complex ideas like gifts or punishment or mens rea—you aren’t going to be able to affect their behavior at all, no matter what you do!
 Here, however, is where you can lay down some key words that you will use later.
 Even teeny tiny infants will pick up on sounds, and you can turn this to your advantage by laying down stories as a bedrock for your future deceits.

 Example: Santa.
 Saaanta.
 Santa santa.
 North pole reindeer.
 Presents. *Mime of opening a tiny baby-sized present, wide-eyed delight on your face.* Elf santa claus santa.
 Good.
+Nice.

 Your little human will now recognize actual sentences.
 The bad news is, you will have to pay attention to your stories to make sure they have things like “syntax” and “meaning.”
 The good news, you will be able to practice lying!
 A toddler is not very smart, so make sure your explanation is clear-cut, morally absolute, and does not rely on knowing about other famous myths.
 You’re aiming for Star Wars, not the Silmarillion.